knight-lang/knight-lang/specs.md

 SET (+@1234) 0 2 @       # => list of 3 and 4 (deletes range; "" to list is empty)
 ```

-# 6 Extensions
+# Extensions
-This section describes possible extensions that Knight implementations could add.
-Because these are extensions, none of them are required to be compliant.
-They're simply ways to make Knight more ~~enjoyable~~ bearable to write in.
+This section describes some _entire optional_ extensions that Knight implementations could add.
+These are not at all required to be implemented, and are just some ideas for things implementations could add to make writing Knight more ~~enjoyable~~ bearable to write in.

+Again, **absolutely nothing described in this section is required by the Knight specifications**.
+Knight programs that want to be maximally portable shouldn't assume any of these are implemented.

+## Command Line Arguments
+While not required by the spec, passing command line arguments in woudl be useful.
+If possible, Knight implementations are expected to parse command-line arguments.
+Program names, such as `argv[0]` in C, aren't considered part of the command line arguments.

+If the first argument is `-e`, then the second argument must be interpreted as a Knight program and be executed directly.

+If the first argument is `-f`, then the second argument must be interpreted as a filename.
+The file's contents should then be interpreted as Knight program.
+If any errors occur when accessing the file (such as: it doesn't exist, no read access, etc.), then the program's behaviour is undefined.

+Implementations are free to define additional flags and behaviours outside of these requirements.
+(For example, printing a usage message when the first argument is not recognized.)
+However, these are not required: Programs which are not passed exactly one of the two previous options are considered ill-formed

+### Alternatives
+Some programming languages (such as AWK) are not able to be invoked with a simple `./knight -e 'OUTPUT "hi"'`.
+While not ideal, implementations may define alternative ways to pass arguments, such as AWK's `./knight.awk -- -e 'OUTPUT "hi'`.

+Some programming languages don't provide a way to access command line arguments at all, such as Knight itself.
+In this case, the program should read lines from stdin in place of command line arguments.

-### 6.0.1 The `X` Function.
+## The `X` Function. {#ext-x-function}
-Note that the function `X` is explicitly reserved for extensions: Knight will never use `X` for function names, and implementations are free to use it as they wish.
-Note that since this is reserved for extensions, they're free to "overload" it.
-That is, you can have different functions that all start with `X`, e.g., `X_OPENFILE`, `X_READFILE`, `X_CLOSEFILE`.
+The function `X` is explicitly reserved for functions: Knight will never use `X` for function names, and implementations are free to use it how they want.

+Since its semantics are entirely implementation defined, it's possible to "overload" it.
+That is, unlike how `R`, `RAND`, `RAND_INT`, etc. are all the same function, implementations may choose to have different functions starting with `X`, e.g., `X_OPENFILE`, `X_READFILE`, `X_CLOSEFILE`.

-## 6.1 `VALUE(string)`: Look up strings as variables
+## `VALUE(string)`: Dynamically look up variables {#ext-value}
-This function would convert its argument to a string, then look it up as if it were a variable name.
-That is, it could be a replacement for `EVAL string`, when `string` is just a variable name.
+This function could convert its argument to a string, and then interpret it as a variable name and lookup that value.
+For example, `; = ab 3 : OUTPUT VALUE + "a" "b"` would print `3`.

-## 6.2 `~(integer)`: Unary minus
-This has been incorporated into base knight as of v1.2, so this extension's no longer relevant.

-## 6.3 Counting Parenthesis
-Parenthesis in Knight are whitespace, and are used simply as a way to visually group things.
-However, as Knight programs are quite hard to debug, you could count parenthesis and ensure that parens match
+## Overload the first argument of `=` {#ext-assign-to-anything}
+In base Knight, the only valid value for the first argument of `=` is a variable: Everything else is undefined behaviour.
+However, implementations could overload `=` so that any non-variable value is converted to a string, and then interpreted as a variable name.
+For example, `; = (+ "a" "b") 3 : OUTPUT ab` would print out `3`.

+## `HANDLE(unevaluated, unevaluated)`: Try-catch
+If your

 ## 6.4 Handle undefined behaviour
 The Knight specs have a lot of undefined behaviour to leave a lot up to implementations.
 However, this means that writing Knight programs has a lot of potential pitfalls.
 As such, you may want to catch most forms of undefined behaviour and exit gracefully. (catching _all_ forms is a bit much, e.g. integer overflow.)